6 things you really need to know about your NYC radiators

 5. What to know about replacing old radiators

-It's not uncommon for co-op owners to replace their large, cast-iron radiators with smaller, stylish ones, Varsalona says.
+It's not uncommon for co-op owners to replace their large, cast-iron radiators with smaller, stylish ones, Varsalona said.
 Just keep in mind that radiator and radiator piping can be considered "common elements," so you may need to get board approval to replace them.

-If you're choosing to remove your radiators altogether, make sure you keep them somewhere safe so that you can reinstall them when you're ready to sell your apartment
+If you're choosing to remove your radiators altogether, make sure you keep them somewhere safe so that you can reinstall them when you're ready to sell your apartment.

 If there is a leak it usually means something's wrong with the pipe connection, a problem that can be pretty easily repaired by a super, but could cause a lot of destruction to your apartment and the one below it if left unaddressed.